cjacker/opensource-toolchain-bouffalo-lab/README.md

   ...
 ```

+A script [check-bootheader.sh](./misc/check-bootheader.sh) at `misc` dir can be used to check whether bin file has a bootheader or not.

 If you want to strip the "fw_header0" section from final bin file, you should strip the first 4k of bin file:

 ```